python/devguide/developer-workflow/stdlib.rst

-If the module you want to propose adding to the stdlib meets the requirements, you may propose its inclusion by following the :abbr:`PEP (Python enhancement proposal)` process.
+If the module you want to propose adding to the stdlib meets the requirements, you may propose its inclusion by following the :abbr:`PEP (Python Enhancement Proposal)` process.
 See :pep:`1` for details,
 and the :pep:`PEP index <0>` for previously-accepted PEPs that have proposed a module for inclusion.